Guidance for taking part in socially distanced group runs

 6. If you have not trained for some time, then take it easy to begin with.
 Injuries are much more common if you have had a period of less stressful training.

-7. If you test positive for Covid-19 after a running with others, then please inform the club secretary (firstname.lastname@example.org), who will let those you have run with know.
+7. If you test positive for Covid-19 after running with others, then please inform the club secretary (firstname.lastname@example.org), who will let those you have run with know.
 As we run in a covid safe environment, contact with others will be minimal, and the risk of infection should be small.

 8. Please follow England Athletics produced guidelines.

 |The coronavirus is transmitted by infected persons exhaling water droplets containing the virus||High||Assume that everyone you meet is infectious.
 Stay alert and maintain social distancing||Low|

 |The virus can stay alive on various surfaces for several days||High||Do not touch anything unnecessarily.
 Do not touch any part of your face without removing your gloves or washing your hands first||Low|